openSUSE/news-o-o/_posts/2007-09-03-people-of-opensuse-benjamin-weber.markdown

 #### What other question would you like to answer?
 And what would you answer?

 Sometimes people ask "What does your desktop look like?"
 Mine this morning is [benjiweber.co.uk/desktop20070829.png](http://benjiweber.co.uk/desktop20070829.png)

+Wenn sie also keine literatur finden, liegt das nicht daran, dass das thema unerforscht hausarbeit schnell schreiben [https://hausarbeit-agentur.com](https://hausarbeit-agentur.com/) ist, sondern hat hchstwahrscheinlich damit zu tun, dass sie nicht wissen, wie sie suchen mssen